Best Blue Chip Stocks To Trade in 2021

 - 3 Blue Chip Tech Shares for 2021

 - 5 High Beta Blue Chip Shares

-'Blue Chip' Companies: Why and When?
+'Blue Chip' Companies: What, Why and When?

-Whether a stock is considered blue chip may vary from investor to investor, as it depends on their own individual assessment.
+Whether a stock is considered a blue chip may vary from investor to investor, as it depends on their own individual assessment.
 That being said, there are a couple of criteria that experts agree on.